-In the fall semester of the senior year students will participate in a professional and/or global experience, choosing one of the following options.
-Option 1: Internship—students are required to complete a 5-credit internship and encouraged to seek opportunities beyond the inland northwest.
+In the fall semester of the fourth year students will participate in a professional and/or global experience, choosing one of the following options.
+Option 1: Internship—students can choose to complete a 5-credit internship and are encouraged to seek opportunities beyond the inland northwest.
 Option 2: Study Abroad—students can choose to participate in the department’s study abroad program providing them an opportunity to experience design within the context of another culture.
 Remaining credits for Option 1 and 2 will be offered through online courses.
 Option 3: Community Studio—students can work with faculty on actual community-based projects.

 A graduate of the Interior Design program is a creative thinker and problem solver.
 An education in interior design develops intellectual curiosity, which supports continued professional development throughout life.
 Students develop skills that allow them to analyze information, evaluate issues, and set priorities while generating creative design solutions for projects of a complex scale.
 As graduates of WSU’s Interior Design program, students have the ability to take the initiative, make critical judgments of their own designs, as well as others, and operate within a team context; all of which contributes to their future success as professionals.

 Students wishing to transfer from another institution into the second, third, or fourth year of interior design must submit a portfolio and academic transcripts for consideration.
 Contact the interior design program for portfolio requirements.